EnriqueBrolo/Math377-FinalProject/README.md

 math377/data.csv
 ```

-Label each above the values with
+Label each resource, then set S-Values and R-Values in the following format:
 ```
 #ResourceName
 s_a,s_b,r_a,r_b